JParkes1/Dummy-Html-master/README.md

-# Dummy-Html-master
+# dummy-html
-Linking HTML with javascript
+Dummy html for examples